Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 ### Create a new Function

-Now that we went over some rules, go ahead and create a new Stedi Function in Terminal, which you can call "Greeter Function" if you like.
-In this function, we take the input from the event handler, add a simple string and return it back to the client.
+Now that we went over some rules, go ahead and create a new Stedi Function in Terminal, which you can call "GreeterFunction".
+In this Function, we take the input from the event handler, add a simple string and return it back to the client.
 The function is only a few lines long;

 ```js
 exports.handler = async function (event, context) {